adirhno/task-tracker/README.md

 # Task Tracker App

-this project was build with react js, could help you to track your messions.
+this app could help you to track your messions during the day.

 ## Built with:
 - React.js